elliotvhill/promineo-be-course/README.md

 #### "Turning" Checked Exceptions into Unchecked Exceptions

 -   ...what does this mean?
 What does it do and why do it?
+How does this "keep [our] code clean"?

 ## Week 5